aeonix/aeon-rebase/README.md

 If you don't have your path environment variable configured with the VS paths, you may may want to run 'C:\program files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat' (or equivalent) to temporarily set the environment variables.

+Please note that if using a newer version of MSVC please subsitute -G "Visual Studio 12 Win64" and subsequent file paths with correct version for proper compiling.

 Building Documentation

 AEON developer documentation uses Doxygen, and is currently a work-in-progress.